 - Keep the hip and knee at 90 degrees always

 We can see the difference some stretching has done to my hip flexor in just 5 minutes.
 Assess how tight your hip flexors are with this exercise.

 How can I release my hip flexors?

 See how these exercises can help you to stretch out those hip flexors

-Ex 1: Kettlebell hold and relax on the bench (remember, like in the assessment try not to arch the back) OR;
+- Kettlebell hold and relax on the bench (remember, like in the assessment try not to arch the back) or;

-Ex 2: Foam roller release along the muscle (1-2mins), working gently through tender and tight areas OR;
+- Foam roller release along the muscle (1-2 minutes), working gently through tender and tight areas or;

-If you are unsure whether these exercises are appropriate for you, or suspect your hip flexors are causing pain in other areas of your body, get in touch with the Lifecare team today.
+If you are unsure whether these exercises are appropriate for you, or suspect your hip flexors are causing pain in other areas of your body, get in touch with your local Lifecare team today.